Payment processing best practices: A guide for businesses

 • How can automation make payments faster and reduce human error?

-• Which digital payment trends should businesses actually pay attention to right now?
+• Which digital payment trends should businesses be paying attention to right now?

 • What’s the smartest way to cut down on fees and interchange costs?